Homosexuality in modern sports: Sports leagues and individuals

-In professional sports leagues, homosexuality remains largely stigmatized in the four major North American professional sports leagues.
-Jason Collins of the National Basketball Association (NBA), along with Carl Nassib and Michael Sam of the National Football League (NFL), have come out while actively playing, and a small number of athletes have come out after their careers such as Wade Davis, Kwame Harris, Dave Kopay, Ryan O'Callaghan, Roy Simmons, and Esera Tuaolo (NFL); Billy Bean and Glenn Burke (MLB); and John Amaechi (NBA).
-This same trend can also be found in England's Professional Footballers' Association (PFA), as a 2010 ad campaign devised by the PFA against homophobia failed because no professional football player was willing to associate themselves with the advertisement.
-The trend is also prevalent among English football fans.
+In North America, few athletes are out in the four major men's professional leagues: Major League Baseball (MLB), National Basketball Association (NBA), National Football League (NFL), and National Hockey League (NHL).
+Very few atheletes have come out while playing, with most coming out after retirement.
+This same trend can also be found in England's Professional Footballers' Association (PFA), as a 2010 ad campaign devised by the PFA against homophobia failed because no professional football (here meaning soccer) player was willing to associate themselves with the advertisement.
+The trend is also prevalent among English soccer fans.
 A 2018 study showed that among live attendance fans, the use of homophobic slurs is extremely common.
 The study finds that the motive behind the offensive language is that the fans are"try[ing] to gain an advantage for their team."

-Sociologists who have examined lesbians in American sport in the 1980s and 1990s found overt and covert mechanisms of social discrimination.
-However, homophobia has been on a rapid decline over previous decades, and in 2013, studies showed that attitudes toward female homosexuality in sports have improved since the research conducted on lesbian athletes in the mid-1990s.

-There has been an increase in the number of individual athletes who have publicly come out as LGBTQ.
-Additionally, there have been many attempts since the 2000s by organizations such as the National Center for Lesbian Rights (NCLR) to break down homophobic attitudes in collegiate and professional team sports.
-The NCLR has worked with the San Francisco 49ers and collegiate athletic departments at universities such as North Carolina, Florida, and Stanford to revise team policies to more openly accommodate LBGT athletes.